eseidel/lolsim/README.md

  - Very limited item support.
  - No support for abilities.
  - Limited support for Buffs.
- - Buffs (like spiked shell) use base stats instead of total.
- - No support for on-hit effects.
  - No CC.
  - No AOE or support for location or proximity.
  - No monsters.